 Materials Needed by Teacher:

-Pretest, photos of the canal, Ohio and Erie Canal PowerPoint and video, Ohio and Erie Canal Map, Postcard Project and postcard pattern
+Pretest, photos of the canal, Ohio and Erie Canal PowerPoints and video, Ohio and Erie Canal Map, Postcard Project and postcard pattern

 Experience a real ride on the St. Helena III canal boat pulled by 2 percheron horses.
 During this hour-long ride you will encounter history first hand from an onboard historian.
-See www.discovercanalfulton.com for information regarding time of operation, cost, and miscellaneous information.
+See the Canal Fulton web site for information regarding time of operation, cost, and miscellaneous information.